-There is much confusion out there as to what is considered “Sports Massage Therapy.”
-This is due to the fact that so many Registered Massage Therapists practice Swedish Massage as a primary technique, but while this is ideal for therapeutic or relaxation massages, it is not necessarily the best type to deal with injuries or to help achieve maximum performance.
+There is much confusion out there as to what is considered “sports massage therapy.”
+This is due to the fact that so many registered massage therapists practice Swedish massage as a primary technique, but while this is ideal for therapeutic or relaxation massages, it is not necessarily the best type to deal with injuries or help achieve maximum performance.

-Sports Massage Therapy is ideal for dealing with injuries or as a preventative treatment to deal with muscle and connective tissue health.
+Sports Massage Therapy is ideal for dealing with injuries or as a preventative treatment for dealing with muscle and connective tissue health.
 It also addresses a range of motion issues, muscle tone, muscle symmetry, balance and the quality of the individual’s posture.

-It is also used to release tension, reduce pain, restore range of motion and to promote good overall muscle conditioning.
+Additionally, it is used to release tension, reduce pain, restore range of motion, and promote good overall muscle conditioning.
 The massage therapist achieves this by moving muscles, tendons, ligaments, and connective tissue to achieve the desired effect.

-As a Sports Massage Therapist, we use a number of massage techniques.
-This involves stroking the muscles or muscle groups, isolating specific muscles and creating movement at varying depths within the muscle to strengthen and relax.
+As a sports massage therapist, we use several massage techniques.
+This involves stroking the muscles or muscle groups, isolating specific muscles, and creating movement at varying depths within the muscle to strengthen and relax.
 We do this by isolating specific muscles and using passive/subtle movements to break down tensions or adhesions, separating the connective tissue to alleviate the injury or symptom.

-However, one does not need to have a serious physical complaint to greatly benefit from sports massage.
-To the contrary, it is now more common for athletes of all ages and experience levels to seek the services of a trained sports massage therapist to enhance performance.
+However, one does not need to have a serious physical issue to greatly benefit from sports massage.
+On the contrary, it is now more common for athletes of all ages and experience levels to seek the services of a trained sports massage therapist to enhance performance.
 There are typically five time periods when sports massage is appropriate:

-At Lifepath Massage Therapy, we can combine this treatment along with other services such as Chiropractic, Physiotherapy, Acupuncture, and Naturopathic so you can get the maximum benefit and help you achieve your best!
+At Lifepath Dental & Wellness, we can combine this treatment along with other services, such as chiropractic, physiotherapy, acupuncture, and naturopathic so you can get the maximum benefits and help you achieve your best!